 From US-31, take the Ferrysburg exit west on to 3rd Street to North Shore Drive.
 Turn west on North Shore and travel just over one mile to the Ottawa Sands entrance (a tenth of a mile west of City of Ferrysburg's Coast Guard Park).
 Overflow parking is available at North Beach Park (lot not plowed in the winter) and Coast Guard Park.

 Since the addition of Ottawa Sands to the county parks system was unexpected, funds are not available for its immediate development.
-Ottawa County Parks submitted a grant to the Coastal Zone Management program for funds to initiate a master plan for the site, including an inventory and analysis of the site's natural features.
+Ottawa County Parks has been awarded a Coastal Zone Management grant for funds to initiate a master plan for the site, including an inventory and analysis of the site's natural features.
 It would also determine the feasibility of the site for recreation facilities, including lake and riverfront access and camping.
 The grant would provide $30,000 with an equal match from Ottawa County Parks.
 The master planning process is scheduled to begin in the fall of 2019 and will include multiple opportunities for public input.
 If you would like updates regarding the master plan at this site as well as information about public meetings, please sign up here.